Transfer Admission Process

 Admission decisions are made on a rolling basis.
 Normally, you will receive an admission decision within one month of submitting your completed application.
 Failure to send in required documents, such as official transcripts, will delay the admissions decision.

 Please submit your FAFSA around the same time as your application in order to receive timely financial aid information.

 All transfer students are considered for merit scholarships.
 No separate application is needed.

 Admission Decision and Beyond

 Admitted students will receive an invitation to their personalized page and checklist called Road to Xavier.
-This checklist will keep you organized with the requirements needed to enroll at Xavier, such as submitting a photo for your All Card (student ID), medical forms, meeting with your academic advisor, registering for courses, housing, parking, dining plans, and more!
+This checklist will keep you organized with the requirements needed to enroll at Xavier, such as submitting a photo for your One Pass (student ID), medical forms, meeting with your academic advisor, registering for courses, housing, parking, dining plans, and more!
 You will begin receiving important emails before you enroll, such as notifications when your transfer credit has been officially evaluated and posted to your degree audit, called DegreeWorks.
 You will also receive email notifications about orientation dates and times.

 - The rank of advanced standing to which the student will be admitted will depend upon the quality and quantity of the work done in the other regionally accredited institution.